steemit/devportal-tutorials-py/tutorials/12_edit_content_patching/README.md

 How to edit post content with diff_match_patch using Python.

-In this tutorial we will explain and show you how to patch and update posts/comments on the **Steem** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we show you how to patch and update posts/comments on the **Steem** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro